 The mild winter is turning cold despite a slow start.
-January is the year when most homeowners see a rise in the cost of utilities and experience the most dangerous fires caused by heating units.
+January is the time of year when most homeowners see a rise in the cost of utilities and experience the most dangerous fires caused by heating units.
 Be sure

 that your fire is safe and warm by having it cleaned and inspected regularly.
 When it’s well-maintained it will have fewer lighting and burning problems, but there are still a few common issues to be aware of.